 - The method makes the index’s base broader as it reduces the concentration of the top companies in the index

 - Large free-floating shares have less volatility in their shares as more shares are actively traded in the market and fewer people have the power to significantly increase or decrease the share price.
-On the other hand, shares with a less free float are likely to see more price volatility as it takes fewer trades to move the share price
+On the other hand, shares with less free-float are likely to see more price volatility as it takes fewer trades to move the share price

 How should investors use Free Float information?

 A risk-averse investor looks to invest in the shares generally where there is large free-floating of shares which in turn results in less share price volatility.
 The share is actively traded which also increases the volume of share giving the investor easy exit in case of a loss.
 The shareholding of the promoter party is also less, therefore, giving the retail investor more voting rights and power to actively participate in the company’s initiatives and express his opinion and solutions to the board.

 Development of Free-Float Factor in BSE Sensex (India)

 In India, the Bombay Stock Exchange has developed a platform whereby each company listed on the exchange needs to submit the shareholding pattern of the companies on a quarterly basis.
 This is done to determine the free-float factor which the Exchange adjusts to the full market capitalization method. it is rounded off to the higher multiple of 5 and each company is categorized into one of the 20 bands given below.
 A Free-float factor of say 0.55 means that only 55% of the market capitalization of the company will be considered for index calculation.

 Source:- Bse Website

 This has been a guide to what is Free Float Market Capitalization.
 Here we discuss Free Float Market Capitalization calculation along with its Formula and how it can be used by investors.
 You may also have a look at these articles below to learn more about valuations –